Luxury Ski Chalets & Hotels in St Moritz

 CHF 107,000

-St. Moritz is the birthplace of winter tourism and the resort that defined the very idea of Alpine glamour.
-Its reputation has been cultivated for more than 150 years, from hosting the Winter Olympics twice to welcoming the world’s most influential travellers.
-The frozen lake, the high Engadin peaks, and the crisp, dry climate create a setting that feels uniquely elegant.
+St Moritz is the birthplace of winter tourism and the resort that defined the very idea of Alpine glamour.
+Its reputation has been built over more than 150 years, from hosting the Winter Olympics twice to welcoming travellers who expect the best without needing it announced.
+The frozen lake, the high Engadin peaks, and the crisp, dry climate create a setting that feels uniquely elegant, with an atmosphere that’s bright and uplifting even in mid-winter.

 Travel Information